jkreinz/SexChromPlosBio/README.md

 ├── 04_Depth/         # Sequencing depth matrices
 ├── 05_Phylogenetic/  # Phylogenetic trees and metadata
 └── 06_Recombination/ # Recombination rate data

+PLOS Bio also requires deposition of the numeric values underlying each plot, and those are available as well in the Zenodo archive in the folder `figure_data_export/`.
+The only exception to this is juicebox plots of the Hi-C maps and GENESPACE plots of synteny.
+We are not able to provide scripts for the former since these were manually curated, however, one can reproduce all GENESPACE plots with the scripts provided.

 ## Quick Start